-Any album which comes bundling into earshot with such a blast of euphoria and energy, such passion and joy is going to grab your attention right from the world go.
+Any album which comes bundling into earshot with such a blast of euphoria and energy, such passion and joy is going to grab your attention right from the word go.
 No tricks, no gimmicks, just getting right on with the job at hand.
-The job at hand in this case being to make sassy blends of rock, pop, jazz and no shortage of latin groove and Caribbean cool It’s a job that they are masters of.
+The job at hand, in this case, being to make sassy blends of rock, pop, jazz, and no shortage of Latin groove and the Caribbean cool, it’s a job that they are masters of.

 Dance Club is a lovely blend of dance floor grooves and rock weight, pop accessibility and global sounds, Home shows their ability to turn the ballad into something more dynamic and deft than the usual pop fare and These Are The Days is a power-pop floor filler par excellence.

 As we found out when Transmission first wandered our way, Hemisphere is the sound of a band finding their influences and inspirations from across the widest possible spectrum and then using these to create music so varied that it is almost a tribute to contemporary music as a whole.
 And that is no small undertaking.